Physics-Driven Local-Whole Elastic Deformation Modeling for Point Cloud Representation Learning: Method

 \subsection{Physical Information Awareness}

 For a point cloud ${{P }_{i }}$, we first use 3D Delaunay \cite{maur2002delaunay} to convert the ${{P }_{i }}$ into an object composed of multiple tetrahedra.
 It is an extension of Delaunay triangulation (which generates triangular meshes in 2D) to 3D space, producing a mesh composed of tetrahedral elements.
-Compared to hexahedral meshes, tetrahedral meshes are able to fit free-form objects efficiently and are well-suited for complex topological structures.
-The meshing process of the point cloud is illustrated in Figure~\ref{fig3}.
-Subsequently, the tetrahedral mesh data is processed by the mesh processor $\mathrm{T}$ to be mapped into a format suitable for input to encoder ${{\Phi }_{\theta }}$.
-Where the mesh processor $\mathrm{T}$ consists of 3-layer of convolutional networks, serving as a bridge between the mesh data and encoder ${{\Phi }_{\theta }}$.
-The encoder ${{\Phi }_{\theta }}$ maps the processed data to the $m$-dimensional latent space to obtain the latent vector ${z_{phys}}$. ${z_{phys}}$ is concatenated with the deformation parameters $d$ as the input $z_{phy}^d$ to decoder ${{\Psi }_{phys}}$, enabling ${{\Psi }_{phys}}$ to predict the displacement field $\hat{u}$ of the object.
-Decoder ${{\Psi }_{phys}}$ is composed of 5-layer of MLP, outputting a feature vector of size $n\times 3$, where $n$ is the number of input points in the point cloud.
+Compared to hexahedral meshes, tetrahedral meshes better fit free-form objects and support complex topological structures, providing the volumetric elements required for physical modeling, such as deformation gradients and stress tensor computation.
+Meanwhile, directly using point coordinates lacks structural information, making it difficult to establish the strain–stress relationships necessary for constructing the subsequent physics-informed loss ${\mathcal{L}}_{pi}$.
+The advantages of using tetrahedral structures over point-based representations will be further validated in the ablation studies.
+The meshing process is shown in Figure~\ref{fig3}.